bioexcel/biobb_documentation/biobb_documentation/docs/source/python_structure.md

 ```

 #### Loggers definition
-Definition of local loggers from launchlogger decorator
+Definition of local loggers from launchlogger decorator.

 ```python